 If you’ve found yourself on this page then it’s because you have separated from a partner or are contemplating doing so.
 It might be your decision, or it might be a mutual one, or it may have been thrust upon you.
 It might be really early days and you may be struggling to process the vast number of emotions you feel from one minute to the next.
 Or it may have been a little while ago and you now feel more able to make decisions about what happens next.
-Wherever you are at in the healing process I hope that we will be able to help you find your own tailor made resolution that takes into account yours and your ex-partner’s individual needs, and those of your children.
+Wherever you are at in the healing process I hope that we will be able to help you create your own tailor made resolution that takes into account yours and your ex-partner’s individual needs, and those of your children.
+We can guide you through the process of finding a resolution at a pace that’s right for you.
+Your discussions are guided and supported by a specialist mediator in a safe and empathetic space.
+Meetings can take place online or in person at our offices in Dorking (or Farnham – opening soon).

 If you feel a bit at sea with what’s happening for you then you may find some or all of the following useful: